d-ries/linux-essentials/04_filesandfolders/01_course.md

 student@linux-ess:~/aFolder$ ls
 aFile  adocument.txt  aFile.backup  anotherdocument.txt  backup.txt  prodocuments.txt  profiles.backup  yaay.txt
 ```

+?> <i class="fa-solid fa-circle-info"></i> If rename is not installed yet you can do this with the command `sudo apt install rename`.
+The installation process will ask you for your password.

-Alot is going on in the example above, lets summarize what is present:
+A lot is going on in the example above, let's summarize what is present:
-* The folder that we are in contains some `txt` files and one `backup` file.
+* The folder we are in contains some `txt` files, some `backup` files and files with `no extension`.
 Some of the files contain the word `file` that we want to replace with `document`
 * the `rename` command takes in a _string_ with the value `s/file/document/`.
 This is the _regex_ that is being used by the command to search (`s`)for names containing the word `file` and replace it with the word `document`.
 * the last argument is `.txt`.
 We use this to tell the `rename` command to only run the replacement regex on files ending in `.txt`